 Now, for a minute, let’s consider the heart attack.
 What is it, actually?
 Is the body simply overloaded and giving up?
 This is just not how the body operates.
 Plaque deposition, for example, is actually the body attempting to fix the problem.
 The body will always attempt to fix the problem.
 From this perspective then, what is a heart attack?

-Is it possible that a heart attack is the body attempting to provide taurine to the cardiovascular system?
+We know that a heart attack causes the sudden release of the taurine stored in the heart muscle.
+Is it possible that a heart attack is the body attempting to provide taurine to the deficient cardiovascular system?
 During acute coronary events such as heart attacks, oxygen is blocked (most often by atherosclerotic plaque) from an area of the heart.
 Immediately after, on what is called reperfusion, blood supply full of oxygen returns to the area, causing tissue damage.
-Taurine antagonizes the damaging enzymes being activated, thereby protecting the heart.
+Taurine however antagonizes the damaging enzymes being activated, thereby protecting the heart.
 This would make sense then that the heart itself is where taurine is stored.
 It would also explain why not all heart attacks are caused by blockages – simply too-low levels of taurine and/or sulfur in the cardiovascular system might trigger the sudden release of the taurine stored in the heart as a protective mechanism.

 All of this must be considered when looking for the roots of the problem, and when considering treatment and/or prevention.